jina-ai/jina/docs/chapters/101/README.md

 <h3 align="center">From Micro to Macro</h3>

-Jina is a happy family.
+Jina is one big happy family.
 You can feel the harmony when you use Jina.

-You can design at the micro-level and scale that up to the macro-level.
-YAMLs becomes algorithms, threads become processes, Pods become flows.
+You can design at the micro-level and scale up to the macro-level.
+YAMLs becomes algorithms, threads become processes, Pods become Flows.
 The patterns and logic always remain the same.
 This is the beauty of Jina.

 <p align="center">